franciscrot/dma/dh-skills.md

 - Programming Historian: [Visualizing Urban and Demographic Data in R with ggplot2](https://programminghistorian.org/en/lessons/visualizing-urban-data-with-r).
 “This lesson demonstrates how to use R’s ggplot2 package to create sophisticated data visualizations.”
 - Programming Historian: [Creating Interactive Visualizations with Plotly](https://programminghistorian.org/en/lessons/creating-interactive-visualizations-with-plotly).
 “This lesson demonstrates how to create interactive data visualizations in Python with Plotly’s open-source graphing libraries.”
 - Programming Historian: [Visualizing Data with Bokeh and Pandas](https://programminghistorian.org/en/lessons/visualizing-data-with-bokeh-and-pandas).
 “In this lesson you will learn how to visually explore and present data in Python by using the Bokeh and Pandas libraries.”
+- Data Carpentry: [Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/) — R basics for data cleaning, analysis, and plotting.
+- Data Carpentry: [Data Analysis and Visualization in Python for Ecologists](https://datacarpentry.org/python-ecology-lesson/) — Python intro focused on tabular data and visualisation.
 - Programming Historian: [Creating a Dashboard for Interactive Data Visualization with Dash in Python](https://programminghistorian.org/en/lessons/creating-a-dashboard-with-dash).
 “This lesson shows how to create interactive web-based dashboards using Python’s Dash library.”
 - Programming Historian: [Making an Interactive Web Application with R and Shiny](https://programminghistorian.org/en/lessons/shiny-r).
 “This lesson demonstrates how to build an interactive webmap using R and the Shiny library.”
 - Programming Historian: [Creating Deep Convolutional Neural Networks for Image Classification](https://programminghistorian.org/en/lessons/creating-deep-convolutional-neural-networks-for-image-classification).
 “This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification.”